TricolorHen061/bwbdocs/docs/strikes.rst

 Viewing and managing strikes
 ----------------------------

 To see how many strikes a person has, run ``/strikes view``.
-If you're a moderator, you can use ``/strikes edit`` to edit their strikes.
+If you're a moderator, you can use ``/strikes set`` to edit their strikes.